gnv-career-managers/gnv-career-managers/README.md

 **Where it's important**.
 We want to make sure that every employee is treated equally and knows their rights and opportunities as an employee.
 This should transcend our individual management implementations.

 We need to be aware of the *rules* and make sure that we can convey them to any Mobiquity employee.
-If someone from another team asks us about a *rule*, we should all be able to give the same answer.
+If someone from another team asks us about a *rule*, we should **all be able to give the same answer**.

 If there is a discrepancy in what we believe to be a specific right of an employee, we need to address this with upper management.